Skip to main content

 • Eye Health

-Looking into any type of eclipse, partial or total, poses serious risks to your eyes.
+Looking into any type of eclipse — partial or total — poses severe risks to your eyes.
 You could permanently damage your retina or even cause blindness.
-You need to use solar eclipse glasses or a solar viewer to be completely safe.
-Regular sunglasses and homemade solar filters are not safe to use.
+It's not safe to look directly at the sun without specialized protective eyewear.

 Eclipse viewers should follow these safety tips from the American Academy of Ophthalmology and the American Astronomical Society: